u7805486/PeakNote/Personas_UserStory.md

 **Scenario:**
 Wang needs to revisit a decision made two months ago about investor negotiations.
 He searches for "funding strategy" in SkyNote and finds the relevant meeting discussions within seconds.

+#### **User Story 5: Multi-Language Support**

+**As a** project manager,
+**I want to** translate the meeting content into multiple language.,
+**so that** every team member can have a clear understanding of meeting content.

+**Scenario:**
+During a team meeting, project manager shares important updates in English.
+To ensure understands, they need a translation of the content for team members whose first language is not English.

 ---

 ### **Requirements Elicitation**